pelias/pelias/README.md

 To try out Pelias quickly, use our [Docker](https://github.com/pelias/docker/) setup.
 It uses Docker and docker-compose to allow you to quickly set up a Pelias instance for a small area (by default Portland, Oregon) in under 30 minutes.

+### Do you offer a free geocoding API?

+You can [sign up for a trial API key at Geocode Earth](https://geocode.earth).
+A commercial service has been operated by the core development team behind Pelias since 2014 (previously at search.mapzen.com).
+Discounts and free plans are available for free and open-source software projects.

 ### What's it built with?
 Pelias itself (the import pipelines and API) is written in [Node.js](https://nodejs.org/), which makes it highly accessible for other developers and performant under heavy I/O. It aims to be modular and is distributed across a